Shawn910215/react-projects/README.md

 while state will preserve data but trigger re-render when updates. normal const variable can not preserve data between renders but can trigger re-render.
 -so use ref to store DOM element or data not rendered in JSX.

+P66 custom hooks needs to use one or more hooks. function name needs to start with use can receive and return any relevant data(usually [] or {})

+P71 optional--class component. people write component as classes before.

+P74 main difference betweeen class component and function component